Update: Response to the consultation published.

-Consultation on the proposed merger of Kensington and Chelsea College and Morley College London
+Formal consultation on the proposed merger between Kensington and Chelsea College and Morley College London ran from Monday 16 September until Wednesday 23 October.

 MERGER PROPOSALS SUMMARY: